 We hope that with these 30 tactics, you’ll improve your email open rates and have more clicks and revenue!

-Let’s get started.
+Let’s get started!

 1. Authenticate your email domain

-Ori BenShalom, Founder of SelfMade.Today, noted the importance of authenticating your email domain to prove that your email is legit and it comes from you or your business.
+Ori BenShalom, Founder of SelfMade.Today, noted the importance of authenticating your email domain to prove that your email is legit and comes from you or your business.

-Yahoo, on the other hand, has corporate logos displayed in authenticated messages.
+Meanwhile, Yahoo has corporate logos displayed in authenticated messages.

 2. Ensure there’s a 60:40 ratio for text and image